Put Me in Your Mix

 Put Me in Your Mix is a 1991 album by R&B singer Barry White.
-Regarded as a return to form, with exemplary slow jams, it was the second album of his comeback phase and contained the smash title track.
+Regarded as a return to form, with exemplary slow jams, it was the third album of his comeback phase and contained the smash title track.
 The album also contained production akin to contemporary R&B, featuring electronic instrumentation and, particularly, the presence of a Linn Drum combined with White’s traditional symphonic arrangements.
 Glodean White sang back-up vocals, and Isaac Hayes sang duet on “Dark and Lovely (You over There).”
-The album reached number 98 on the Billboard Hot 100 and number 8 on the Billboard top R&B albums chart.
+The album reached number 96 on the Billboard 200 and number 8 on the Billboard top R&B albums chart.